programminghistorian/ph-submissions/lessons/getting-started-with-mysql-using-r.md

 #Put the results of the query into a time series
 qts1 = ts(dbRows$count, frequency = 12, start = c(1914, 8))
 ```
-pBelow, the data in the *qts1* time series is plotted on a graph
+Below, the data in the *qts1* time series is plotted on a graph
 ```
 plot(qts1, lwd=3,col = "red",
      xlab="Month of the war",